JohnJoseph2007/Java/Som/questionpaper.md

 ## Topic I -> If-else Loops
 Question 1 : Write a program to input a number and check if that number is an odd or even number

-Question 2 : Write a program to input a number and print the square of the number if the number is an armstrong number (the sum of the cube of each digit = the number) or print the cube of the number if the number is

 Question 2 : Write a program that satisfies the following conditions:
 - Input a number
 - If the number is a multiple of 7: